September 15, 2018. A scenic seaside descent on Newfoundland’s most popular hiking trail.

 My route was a loop starting and ending at the intersection of Battery Road and Signal Hill Road.
 I walked directly up Signal Hill Road to the parking lot at the top of Signal Hill.
 There, I found the trail markers I’d seen previously, pointing the way to Ladies’ Lookout and North Head.
 From there, I just followed the very obvious trail and descend North Head.

 There had apparently been a recent closure of the trail for the purpose of upgrading some stairways and railings.
 Everything was very sturdy and easy to follow.
-Stairs led west and descended down from the trailhead.
-The route was visible ahead, winding north-to-south along the North Head of St. John’s Harbour, then swinging back to the east and out of sight as it traversed under the cliffs of Signal Hill.
+Stairs led east and descended down from the trailhead.
+The route was visible ahead, winding north-to-south along the North Head of St. John’s Harbour, then swinging back to the west and out of sight as it traversed under the cliffs of Signal Hill.

 The wind was whipping through the narrows very briskly that afternoon, but the gloom that had been enveloping St. John’s during the earlier part of my stay had finally vanished.
 I did take a moment to feel the full force of the wind down on the North Head.
 It felt a lot like standing on a mountain peak in Waterton or the Castle.

 The trail featured views of the vast North Atlantic, fun bits of rock to climb over and around, even a narrow portion with a chain to grab on to, reminiscent of Waterton’s Crypt Lake hike.
 As the trail swung back towards the harbour there were interesting views across the narrows.
 The historic Fort Amherst Lighthouse was clearly visible, along with many picturesque buildings on Cahill Point.
 In the far distance I could see Cape Spear, faintly making out its famous lighthouse.
 There was some intriguing rock scenery up on the cliffs and down by the water.
 It’s easy to see why this is such a popular trail.
 I’m glad I didn’t miss it during my trip.